kuco23/kucocoin/packages/frontend/README.md

 - [x] When refreshing the page, the page border doesn't render until scrolling to the top;
 - [ ] Metamask icon renders fucked on some devices, replace with EIP-6963 drop-down;
 - [ ] Navigation-based scrolldown is not accurate;
-- [ ] On some outdated mobile browsers the page stretches left and right.
+- [ ] On some outdated mobile browsers the page stretches left and right;
+- [ ] Z-index of the top border seems to not cover the navbar.